The Marsh Fritillary Butterfly: Britain’s Fragile Flagship Species

 The Marsh Fritillary’s survival is tightly bound to a single plant: Devil’s-bit scabious (Succisa pratensis).

-Females lay eggs almost exclusively on this plant
+Females lay eggs almost exclusively on this plant and caterpillars feed on it throughout development.

-Habitat is unsuitable without healthy scabious populations
+Habitat is unsuitable without healthy scabious populations.

 This dependency makes the butterfly extremely vulnerable to changes in land management.